jekyll/jekyll/site/docs/posts.md

 ## Post excerpts

-Posts automatically take the first block of text, from the beginning of the content to the first occurrence of `excerpt_separator`, and sets it as the `post.excerpt`.
+Posts automatically take the first block of text, from the beginning of the content to the first occurrence of `excerpt_separator`, and set it as the `post.excerpt`.
-Take the above example of an index of posts for example.
-Maybe you want to include a little hint about the post's content by adding the first paragraph of each of your
+Take the above example of an index of posts.
+Perhaps you want to include a little hint about the post's content by adding the first paragraph of each of your
 posts: